dhruvinjs/RouteX/README.md

 - **React.js**: For building the user interface.
 - **CSS**: For styling the components.
 - **GoMaps API**: For location and map functionalities.
+- **Framer Motion**: For smooth animations and enhanced UI transitions.

 ### Backend:
 - **Node.js**: For server-side logic.